Spiritual Life

 Friends in Residence

-Each year Pendle Hill hosts Friends in Residence who are present throughout the term and provide support and guidance founded on their long experience in the Religious Society of Friends.
-The company of these seasoned Friends adds a special dimension to the community's understanding of what it means to be a Quaker.
+Each year Pendle Hill hosts Friends in Residence who are present throughout the year and provide support and guidance founded on their long experience in the Religious Society of Friends.
+The company of these seasoned Friends adds a special dimension to the community’s understanding of what it means to be a Quaker.